Carl S. Nygren

 Carl S. Nygren (April 3, 1873 – December 3.
 1941) was an American farmer and politician.

-Nygren was born in Lake City, Minnesota, went to the local public schools and to the University of Minnesota School of Agriculture.
+Nygren was born in Lake City, Minnesota, and went to the local public schools and the University of Minnesota School of Agriculture.
 He lived with his wife and family on a farm in Lake City, Minnesota and was a farmer and raised livestock.
 Nygren served in the Minnesota House of Representatives in 1911 and 1921 and was a Democrat.